domnoble/magento2-apache-mysql-php-docker-dev/README.md

-# vagrant-centos7-magento2
+# magento2-apache-mysql-php-docker-dev"

-Vagrant CentOS7 based development box for magento 2, with second option docker-compose development stack for magento 2
+ docker-compose development stack for magento 2 has been tested on windows and linux

-## Apache 2.4.27+ (httpd24 rh scl) & PHP 7.1+ (php71u ius) & MySQL 5.7+
+## Apache 2.4.37, PHP 7.1+ & MySQL 5.7+

-This development machine uses the more up to date redhat software collections httpd24 for http2 testing, as opposed to the usual httpd(Apache 2.4.6) that is included in the default centos repository, it also uses php from Inline with Upstream Stable community project
+This stack is suitible for development only, setup with the correct php extensions and apache modules for magento2

 ### Installation